 The National Register of Historic Places is the official list of resources, including buildings, structures, sites, districts, and objects, which are considered worthy of preservation for their cultural significance at the national, state, and local levels.
 The criteria for listing in the National Register are also used by federal and state agencies as benchmarks in assessing the historic significance of cultural resources.

-Our National Register nominations are known for their quality and thoroughness, and have been used by the National Park Service in instructional seminars.
+Our National Register nominations are known for their quality and thoroughness, and they have been used by the National Park Service in instructional seminars.

 We have also written nominations for the National Historic Landmark program, which honors historic places of exceptional quality and national significance.

-Our nominations include historic districts and individual buildings such as houses, chuches, mills, factories, and municipal and commercial buildings; structures include dams and bridges; landscapes; archaeological properties; thematic districts of several cultural resource types; and Traditional Cultural Properties.
+Our nominations include historic districts and individual buildings such as houses, churches, mills, factories, and municipal and commercial buildings; structures include dams and bridges; landscapes; archaeological properties; thematic districts of several cultural resource types; and Traditional Cultural Properties.